Xyedo/Xyedo/README.md

 # 👋 Sup!

 You can call me **Hafid**.
-Im T Shaped Engineer Focusing On Firmware/Embedded Software using C on baremetal on AVR micro (arduino) and Arm Cortex Family.
-I also can be Front-End Eng using React & Solid, Backend using Node.js And Go
+I able to do Front-End Eng using React & Solid, Backend using Node.js And Go

-Currently learning Goroutine and long-path learning on embedded FreeRTOS.

 let's connect on twitter!
 Feel free to dm me for discussion!